 The investor who owns the 1000 shares under the DRP will now receive 51 shares (500/$9.80) for a total value of $499.80.
 The investors DRP account is credited with the 20c remaining, which is then put towards their next allocation.

 Westpac’s [ASX:WBC] financial year for 2015 closed on the 30 September.
-They declared a final dividend rate of 94 cents per share, and distributed it to their shareholders on the 21 December, 2015.
+They declared a final dividend payment rate of 94 cents per share, and distributed it to their shareholders on the 21 December, 2015.

 The DRP allocation price was set at $31.83.
 Westpac calculated this price by taking an average share price of 10 trading days, commencing from 18 November, 2015.
 The dividend was 100% franked at the corporate tax rate of 30%.